Oblarg/Oblog/README.md

   "configureLogName" method to provide a unique, programmatically-generated name for the object's tab or layout.
 Failure to do so will result in a namespace collision and a crash.
 An example of this is provided in the "examples" folder, in which two instances of the same LoggableCommand are present in Robot.java.
-* Oblog does *not* currently provide for specifying the sizes or positions of layouts or widgets - they will have to be manually resized and located.
-This is due to current limitations of the Shuffleboard API - if some widgets are given specified sizes/positions and others are not, there is no way of preventing widgets from overlapping/covering each other up on the Shuffleboard.
-Support for this thus seems more likely to cause more problems than it will solve, and will not be included until/unless the Shuffleboard API changes.

 Contributing to Oblog